 Science and Social Studies Achievement: As previously mentioned, Ohio includes performance on state science and social studies tests as additional school quality/student success indicators.
-These are included in relevant Ohio Achievement and Progress components.
+These are included in relevant Achievement and Progress components.
+Science assessments include the Ohio State Tests in science in grades 5 and 8, Biology end-of-course assessment, and American History and American government end-of-course assessments at the high school level.
+Social studies is not tested in earlier grades in Ohio.